decuant/pDNS/README.md

 The application does not enforce to save the servers' file if modified.

-Whit the backtask enabled, if the application is idling then a scheduler timer is started.
+With the backtask enabled, if the application is idling then a scheduler timer is started.
 When the timer fires then the scheduling routine is called.
 In this implementation is hard coded.

 File ``user.lua`` is a container for plugin functions, it can be modified and reloaded at run time.